UnlockedLabs/intro-to-web-dev-curriculum/content/data-and-variables/exercises/_index.md

 Unlike the concept checks, you will need a code editor to complete the exercises.
 We will be using `Visual Studio Code` as our code editor.

 {{% notice blue Note "rocket" %}}
-The exercises can be found inside of the `data-and-variables` folder inside of the `javascript-projects`.
+Open the exercises inside of the `javascript-projects/data-and-variables/exercises` directory to get started.
 {{% /notice %}}

 ## The Data